 My goals for 2018 are as ambitious as ever, but in many ways, more grounded in experience, since they’re now based on real data I’ve collected in the 10 months my online data school has been running.
 It’s a super important year for my business, where I’m aiming to scale up the online school, both in courses offered and students enrolled.

-Of course, none of this would be possible without saying a big thank you to all you readers.
+Of course, none of this would be possible without you readers.
 Thank you for giving me this opportunity to share my experiences and knowledge, and carve out this teaching niche.
 My mission to create a world class resource for learning Data Analysis on the Google platform is just getting started.

 Finally, good luck to all of you with your own endeavours!